astral-sh/uv/docs/guides/integration/alternative-indexes.md

-# Using uv commercial package indexes
+# Using alternative package indexes

-While uv uses the official Python Package Index (PyPI) by default, it also supports commercial package indexes.
-Most commercial indexes require various forms of authentication, which requires some initial setup.
+While uv uses the official Python Package Index (PyPI) by default, it also supports alternative package indexes.
+Most alternative indexes require various forms of authentication, which requires some initial setup.

 ## Azure Artifacts